-The functions in the "File" menu allow the display of an image file, the on-screen display of calibration files, sensor response curves etc, see Fig. 4.2.
-Furthermore it contains import functions for standard image data.
-More details about this menu are given in chapter 5.1.
+The functions in the "File" menu allow the display of an image file, the on-screen display of calibration files, sensor response curves etc, see Fig. 3.2.
+More details about this menu are given in chapter 4.1.

-Figure 4.1: Top level graphical interface of ATCOR.
+Figure 3.2: Top level graphical interface of ATCOR: "File" and "Import".

-The "Sensor" menu of Fig. 4.1 contains routines to define and adjust sensor definitions, to create spectral filter response curves, to calculates atmospheric look-up tables (LUTs) for new sensors, and to computes the radiance/temperature functions for thermal bands; see Fig. 4.3 and chapter 5.2.
+The "Sensor" menu of Fig. 3.1 is available if the module for hyperspectral (or user-defined) sensors is licensed.
+It contains routines to create spectral filter curves (rectangular, Gaussian, etc) from ENVI header or from an ASCII file provided by the user, calculates atmospheric look-up tables (LUTs) for new sensors, and computes the radiance/temperature functions for thermal bands; see Fig. 3.3 and chapter 4.2.

-The "Topographic" menu contains programs for the calculation of slope/aspect images from a digital elevation model, the skyview factor, and topographic shadow.
-Furthermore, it supports the import and smoothing of DEMs and its related layers; see chapter 5.3.
+The "Topographic" menu contains programs to import and prepare DEM data, for the calculation of slope/aspect images from a digital elevation model, for the skyview factor, and for topographic shadow.
+Furthermore, it supports the smoothing of DEMs and its related layers, see chapter 4.3.